heyitsmdr/armeria-wiki/character/bank-cards.md

 ## Transaction Log

 All bank cards maintain a permanent transaction log.
-This includes all deposits and withdrawls.
+This includes all deposits and withdrawals.
 Furthermore, all duplicate cards share the same transaction log.

 ### Notifications